Getting started with MIDI Sprout

 2. One pair of snap-on electrode leads (white)

-2b. (not pictured) One pair of electrode clips for use on smaller plants.
+2b.
+One pair of electrode clips for use on smaller plants.
 Included with MIDI Sprouts sold after August of 2018.
-This cable will be either blue or yellow.
+Color of this cable may vary.

 3. Three pairs of reusable electrode pads